Combine plots

 Details

-This function takes any input from the cowplot::plot_grid
+This function takes any input from the cowplot::plot_grid function to customize the organization of the plots.

 Returns